Two-pink-deckchairs-on-lawn

 Image created by Jenny Lucas

 One of the reasons people trust what they’re being told is because it’s reaffirmed by others.
-In this case, it would be by existing customers who’ve had a good experience with you and are happy to recommend you.
+On a website, this usually reaffirmed by existing customers who’ve had a good experience with you and are happy to recommend you.

 This is what’s known as social proof.